 When it comes to CMS (Content Management System), Shopify’s pre-built templates which are tailored for e-commerce allow you to edit and reorganize content on your store whenever you want to.
 In addition, advanced and professional analytics are available to give you insight into your current performance and recommendations for future marketing tactics.

-Setting up a CMS should always be on your to-do list for better management of website and blog when creating your own store.
+Setting up a CMS should always be on your to-do list for better management of websites and blogs when creating your own store.
 Ecommerce plugins are required if you want to have further customization, such as WooCommerce integration for WordPress users.
 This would also enable you to add products and edit your website from the WordPress dashboard.

 With Shopify, you are guided step by step and provided with the best e-commerce prompts so it will take you much less time to get started, you can literally dive right in and get your store building finished within just a day.